FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 2.1 Connect the Dots

-The first level is the table-stakes work most reps think IS selling: connect the buyer's stated need to your solution's capabilities.
-Winners do this — but they also connect dots the buyer has not drawn yet, surfacing adjacent problems and downstream consequences.
+The first level is the table-stakes work most reps mistake for selling: connect the buyer's stated need to your solution's capabilities.
+Winners do this — but they also connect dots the buyer has not yet drawn, surfacing adjacent problems and downstream consequences.
 The Second-Place rep maps features to a requirements doc; the Winner reframes the requirements doc itself.

 2.2 Connect With the Buyer as a Person

-The second half of Connect is interpersonal — and the research is unambiguous that personal rapport still moves deals, even in 2027's AI-mediated buying cycles.
-Winners were rated dramatically higher on "easy to do business with," "professional," and "I personally like them."
+The second half of Connect is interpersonal, and the research is unambiguous that personal rapport still moves deals — even in 2027's AI-mediated buying cycles.
+Winners were rated higher on "easy to do business with," "professional," and "I like them personally."
 This is not the Dale Carnegie charm school of the 1930s; it is the disciplined warmth of a rep who has done their homework on the buyer's career history, P&L pressures, and prior vendor scars.

 2.3 The 3 Connect Behaviors